banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-lessons-learned.md

 #### End-User Impact

-Users experienced complete failure of the metrics note functionality after the plugin update that included the refactored event handling system.
+Following the Settings refactoring work, users experienced complete failure of the metrics note functionality after the plugin update that included the refactored event handling system.
 Specifically:

 - Dream entries were not being detected or processed
 - The plugin reported "No dream entries to update" despite valid entries in journal files